-In this post, we are going to take a look at how to create or insert new elements within DOM with the jQuery Append method.
+In this tutorial, we’ll explore how to create and insert new elements into the DOM using jQuery’s Append method.

-<div> element and store it in a variable named
+<div> element and stores it in a variable named

 var div = document.createElement('div');